dyllandry/the-last-nvim-config/readme.md

 1. be forever maintained
 1. be heckin good

+## Todo

+- setup packer
+	- include code that handles if it is not installed
+	- Maybe somehow use pcall()

 ## Tips

 You can use `gO` (capital "o") to see an outline of a help file.